GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 10. For the website to have a coherent look.
 11. For everything to work.

-Based on these, I decided that the website structure shall consist of four pages with different features on each to meet specific user requirements, as follows:

-## Home Page
-About Me, Ethos and Testimonial sections.

-## Music Page
-Audio Player.

-##  Resources Page
-Table of PDF resources and links to external websites.

-## Enquiries Page
-Contact form.

 # Design Choices

 - The font is Roboto, from Google fonts.
 I chose this because it is very clear and easy to read, and it's bold lines fit in well with the rest of the page design.